-For the three months ended March 31, 2025, we reported an effective tax rate of 21.2%, which was higher than the 21.0% U.S. federal corporate statutory rate, primarily due to the impact of nondeductible expenses primarily in connection with executive compensation limitations, the foreign rate differential, and state taxes, partially offset by the impact of the benefit to legal and regulatory expenses from the reduction of an accrued liability to zero for the dismissal of a lawsuit previously treated as nondeductible.
+For the six months ended June 30, 2025, we reported an effective tax rate of 24.4%, which was higher than the 21.0% U.S. federal corporate statutory rate, primarily due to the impact of nondeductible expenses primarily in connection with executive compensation limitations, and the foreign rate differential, partially offset by the impact of the benefit to legal and regulatory expenses from the reduction of an accrued liability to zero for the dismissal of a lawsuit previously treated as nondeductible.

-For the three months ended March 31, 2024, we reported an effective tax rate of 15.7%, which was lower than the 21.0% U.S. federal corporate statutory rate, primarily due to the impact of benefits on the remeasurement of deferred taxes due to changes in state apportionment rates, benefits from the foreign rate differential, and the research and development credit, partially offset by the impact of increases for foreign withholding taxes, nondeductible expenses primarily in connection with executive compensation limitations and uncertain tax positions.
+For the three months ended June 30, 2024, we reported an effective tax rate of 25.7%, which was lower than the 21.0% U.S. federal corporate statutory rate primarily due to foreign withholding taxes, nondeductible expenses primarily in connection with executive compensation limitations and uncertain tax positions, partially offset by benefits from the foreign rate differential and the research and development credit.